CS5008Fall2025/homework-sorts-karinaquenta/Report.md

 #### 3.4 Memory Considerations
 Order the various sorts based on which take up the most memory when sorting to the least memory.
 You may have to research this, and include the mathematical notation.

+- merge sort: Uses the most memory, because it needs extra space to hold the temporary subarrays while merging.
+Space Complexity: O(n)
+- insertion sort: works mostly in place, only a few variables are used to shift elements. space complexity: O(1)
+- selection sort: an in-place sort, it just swaps elements and doesn’t need extra storage. space complexity: O(1)
+- bubble sort: same as insertion and selection sort where it only swaps in place with no extra arrays. space complexity: O(1)

 ### 4. Growth of Functions
 Give the following values, place them correctly into *six* categories.
 Use the bullets, and feel free to cut and paste the full LatexMath we used to generate them.